 How do I apply for the Global Health Insurance Card?

 You can apply for a Global Health Insurance card on the official NHS website here.
-All cards will look the same, except if you live in Northern Ireland, as from March 2021, you’ll be able to choose whether to have a standard GHIC card with a Union flag on it, or one with a plain background.
+All cards will look the same, except if you live in Northern Ireland, as you’ll be able to choose whether to have a standard GHIC card with a Union flag on it, or one with a plain background.

 Do I have to pay for the card?